The Poet’s Sunrise

 He returned his gaze to the sky and was amazed at the sudden change.
 The clouds were now fiery red and bursting with energy, but the fire quickly turned to embers and then died out.
 Now, the orange sun began its steady climb and the clouds and sky assumed their summertime hues: white and blue.

-The poet was amazed at the transformation and wondered why he hadn’t taken time to experience this miracle more often.
+The poet was shocked at the transformation and wondered why he hadn’t taken time to experience this miracle more often.
 Then he heard an ancient poem whispered on the breeze: “The heavens declare the glory of God: the skies proclaim the work of his hands.”

 He looked at his journal and pondered how he could possibly describe the magnificence of what he’d just experienced.
 Only two words came to him: thank you.
 He wrote them down, closed his journal and walked away.
 No human would see those words, but the bird in the nearby oak tree did and it sang a sweet hymn of praise in the cool morning air.